Study Abroad Evaluation Policies

 - Each course will have only one equivalency.
 Students who wish for a course to count toward their program of studies in a way not covered by the assigned equivalency should consult with their academic adviser and the director of undergraduate studies for a possible degree audit variance/substitution.

-- If a faculty member requests to override either the credit or the course equivalency of an already existing evaluation, the International Curriculum and Credentials Analyst will contact the appropriate director of undergraduate studies (and, under certain circumstances, the appropriate associate dean) for approval.
+- If a faculty member requests to override either the credit or the course equivalency of an already existing evaluation, the External Education Team will contact the appropriate director of undergraduate studies (and, under certain circumstances, the appropriate associate dean) for approval.

 - Any officially approved change to a course evaluation will apply for the next full semester and moving forward for a new five-year window.
 Students will receive credit according to the evaluation that was in place at the start date of the program.